backstage/backstage/.changeset/search-something-new.md

 '@backstage/create-app': patch
 ---

-An example instance of the new `<SearchFilter.Autocomplete />` was added to the composed `SearchPage.tsx`, allowing searches bound to the `techdocs` type to be filtered by entity name.
+An example instance of a `<SearchFilter.Select />` with asynchronously loaded values was added to the composed `SearchPage.tsx`, allowing searches bound to the `techdocs` type to be filtered by entity name.

 This is an entirely optional change; if you wish to adopt it, you can make the following (or similar) changes to your search page layout: